 On this 3-day experience, a local guide will lead you through the extreme and exotic landscape of the Uyuni Salt Flats.
 You’ll see volcanos, colorful lagoons, towering geysers, giant cacti, and the most beautiful sunsets in the world – all adding to the otherworldly atmosphere in this region.
 As the sprawling salt flats are remote and difficult to access, this tour ensures your safety and comfort as you experience this unforgettable trip.

-– Spanish-speaking guide with shared dorm room: $200 USD
+Spanish-speaking driver, shared dorm room, shared transportation: $200 USD per person

 Day 1: Visit the world’s largest salt flats and stay in a hostel made of salt